How to get a Certificate of Exemption in Minnesota

 Step 2 – Select whether the certificate is for a one-time purchase (include the invoice or purchase order number).
 If the retailer is expecting to purchase items frequently from the seller, instead of completing a resale certificate for every invoice, leave this box blank to use as a blanket resale certificate.

-Step 3 – Indicate whether the purchaser is a contractor and have a purchasing agent agreement with an exempt organization to purchase tax-free for a specified job.
+Step 3 – Indicate whether the purchaser is a contractor and has a purchasing agent agreement with an exempt organization to purchase tax-free for a specified job.

 Step 5 – Enter the name and business address of the seller